New York City Fire Code

 - Text of 2014 Fire Code (effective 3/30/14, with certain amendments effective 10/1/14)

 - Table of contents (HTML links to individual chapters)

-Local Law 39 of 2009 (effective December 29, 2009) relating to the sharing of results of inspections between agencies (Fire Department, Department of Buildings and Department of Environmental Protection).
+Local Law 39 of 2009 (effective December 29, 2009) relating to the sharing of results of inspections among the Fire Department, the Department of Buildings and the Department of Environmental Protection.

-Local Law 41 of 2009 (effective June 29, 2009) relating to exemption from fees for Fire Department permits, inspections, and witnessing of required system performance tests.
-For more information, click here.
-To view the list of Fire Department fees, click on these links: (Fire Code Appendix A) (Fire Department rule 3 RCNY §4601-01).
+Local Law 41 of 2009 (effective June 29, 2009) relating to the exemption of religious and charitable organizations from fees for Fire Department permits, inspections and witnessed performance tests.

 Local Law 2 of 2013 (effective May 7, 2013) relating to place of assembly permits.